-Group Target combines the steps of all participants to achieve a collective goal.
-Set a total steps, minutes, or distance goal for the group to reach over a specified period of time.
+Group Target combines the activity totals of all participants to achieve a collective goal.
+Set a total steps, distance, or minutes goal for the group to reach over a specified period of time.
 We calculate an average individual target for every participant to work towards.
 This is great for team building and less competitive groups.

 Example: As a group of 20 participants, collectively reach 1 million steps over 5 days.
 Each participant should try to reach 50,000 steps each over the course of 5 days.

-Example: Everyone works together to complete a 5,000 mile journey across the world.
+Example: Everyone works together to complete a 5,000 mile group race across the world.

 Example: All the offices across the country compete against each other to be the team with the highest average daily step count.